mantidproject/mantid/docs/source/release/v3.9.0/reflectometry.rst

     range is outside of these limits ([4, 10]).
 This was causing the algorithm to integrate over [0.6, 4].
   * :ref:`algm-ReflectometryReductionOneAuto` now outputs three workspaces: a workspace in wavelength, a workspace in Q with native binning, and a rebinned and scaled workspace in Q. The latter is rebinned according to ``MomentumTransferMin``, ``MomentumTransferMax`` and ``MomentumTransferStep``.
-If these are not provided, the algorithm will attempt to determin the bin width running :ref:`algm-CalculateResolution`.
+If these are not provided, the algorithm will attempt to determine the bin width running :ref:`algm-CalculateResolution`.
 When this is not possible, the rebinning will not take place.

 * :ref:`algm-Stitch1D` documentation has been improved, it now includes a workflow diagram illustrating